ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 When an HTTPS proxy is present, or when using Azure Stack, it may be necessary to disable certificate validation for Azure endpoints in the Azure modules.
 This is not a recommended security practice, but may be necessary when the system CA store cannot be altered to include the necessary CA certificate.
-Certificate validation can be controlled by setting the "cert_validation_mode" value in a credential profile, via the "AZURE_CERT_VALIDATION_MODE" environment variable, or by passing the "cert_validation_mode" argument to any Azure module.
+Certificate validation can be controlled by setting the "cert_validation_mode" value in a credential profile, through the "AZURE_CERT_VALIDATION_MODE" environment variable, or by passing the "cert_validation_mode" argument to any Azure module.
 The default value is "validate"; setting the value to "ignore" will prevent all certificate validation.
 The module argument takes precedence over a credential profile value, which takes precedence over the environment value.